zeus-3115s/CODE-RED/README.md

 # CODE-RED
-This repository contains all the code pertaining to the project on core-red
+This repository contains all the code pertaining to the project on code -red